quattor/configuration-modules-core/docs/metaconfig/index.md

     Module to render the configuration file.
 See ["CONFIGURATION MODULES"](#configuration-modules) below.

+- daemons ? caf\_service\_action{}

+    An nlist with foreach daemon the `CAF::Service` action to take if the file changes.

+    Even if multiple `services` are associated to the same daemon, each action for the daemon will be taken at most once.

+    If multiple actions are to be taken for the same daemon, all actions will be taken (no attempt to optimize is made).

-- daemon ? string
+- daemon ? string\[\]

+    \[Deprecated in favour of daemons\]

-    Daemon to restart if the file changes.
+    List of daemons to restart if the file changes.

     Even if multiple `services` are associated to the same daemon, the daemon will be restarted at most once.